Hayneville, Alabama: Civil Rights Era and "Bloody Lowndes" (1965)

 Despite the county's black majority, it had no registered black voters in the spring of 1965, after more than 60 years of disenfranchisement under the Alabama Constitution.
 Civil rights activists worked in Hayneville and Lowndes to organize residents in preparation for registration and voting.
 After passage of the federal Voting Rights Act of 1965 in August, activists provided residents with political education and helped them register to vote.
 They continued to work to integrate stores and public facilities.
 On August 13, 1965, Jonathan Daniels, an Episcopal seminarian from New Hampshire, worked with a group of 29 civil rights protesters to picket whites-only stores in the small town of Fort Deposit.
 All of the protesters were arrested by county police and taken to jail in nearby Hayneville.
 Five juvenile protesters were released the next day.
 The rest of the group was held for six days; they refused to accept bail unless everyone was bailed.

-On August 20, the prisoners were released without transport back to Fort Deposit.
-After release, the group waited by a road nearby the jail.
+On August 20, the prisoners were released without transport back to Fort Deposit, and after release, the group waited by a road nearby the jail.
 Daniels, along with three others — a white Catholic priest and two black women activists—went to buy soft drinks at Varner's Grocery Store, one of the few local stores that would serve non-whites.
 There, they encountered Tom L. Coleman, an engineer for the state highway department and unpaid special county deputy wielding a shotgun.
 The man threatened the group, and finally leveled his gun at seventeen-year-old Ruby Sales.
 Daniels pushed Sales to the ground and caught the full blast of the gun, which killed him instantly.
 Father Richard F. Morrisroe grabbed the other protester and ran.
 Coleman shot Morrisroe, wounding him in the lower back.
 White resistance to civil rights organizers continued.